Otoplasty in Turkey

 - Combination.
 The appearance of the ears is influenced by both concha excess and antihelical fold loss.

-What are the types of otoplasty?
+What are the types of otoplasty in Turkey?

 What are the steps of procedure?